JFK (film): Principal photography

 Stone wanted to recreate the Kennedy assassination in Dealey Plaza.
 His producers had to pay the Dallas City Council a substantial amount of money to hire police to reroute traffic and close streets for three weeks.
 He only had ten days to shoot all of the footage he needed and so he used seven cameras (two 35 mm and five 16 mm) and 14 film stocks.
 Getting permission to shoot in the Texas School Book Depository was more difficult.
 They had to pay $50,000 to put someone in the window from which Oswald was supposed to have shot Kennedy.
 They were allowed to film in that location only between certain hours with only five people on the floor at one time: the camera crew, an actor and Stone.
 Co-producer Clayton Townsend has said that the hardest part was getting the permission to restore the building to the way it looked back in 1963.
 It took five months of negotiation.

 The production spent $4 million to restore Dealey Plaza to 1963 conditions.
-Stone utilized a variety of film stocks.
+Stone used a variety of film stocks.
 Richardson said, "It depends whether you want to shoot in 35 or 16 or Super 8.
 In many cases the lighting has to be different."
 For certain shots in the film, Stone employed multiple camera crews shooting at once, using five cameras at the same time in different formats.
 Richardson said of Stone's style of direction, "Oliver disdains convention, he tries to force you into things that are not classic.
 There's this constant need to stretch."
 This forced the cinematographer to use lighting in diverse positions and rely very little on classic lighting modes.
-Shooting began on April 15, 1991 and ended on July 31, lasting 78 days with filming finished four-and-a-half months before the release date.
+Shooting began on April 15, 1991, and ended on July 31, lasting 78 days with filming finished four-and-a-half months before the release date.